 Timetable.
 Awards will be made each spring quarter for the following year.
 Additional awards may be made as determined by the Committee;

-Exceptional Faculty Award Screening Committee.
+Exceptional Faculty Award (EFA) Screening Committee.
 The EFA Screening Committee will be established to perform the following duties: develop specific screening criteria; announce and conduct the screening process; recommend awards to College President or designee.
 Honors will be awarded by the Board of Trustees;

 Committee Membership.
 The committee will be as follows: